msawangwan/unet-client-unity3d/README.md

 * * *

-## a project for test assets and scripts
+## about

+- a unity3d http client
+- for code see ../Assets/Script/

 * * *